 Starting in SY 2013-14, administrators at magnet schools, and certificated staff involved in magnet programs, will be required to complete at least 45 hours of professional development related to the magnet theme.
-Each magnet will provide at least 40 hours of professional development related to instructional delivery or pedagogy as related to the theme.
-The Magnet Office will provide at least 30 hours of training for Magnet Coordinators in magnet theme development, and magnet theme integration.
+Each magnet will provide at least 40-30 hours of professional development related to instructional delivery or pedagogy as related to the theme.
+The Magnet Office Department will provide at least 30 hours of training for magnet coordinators. for Magnet Coordinators in magnet theme development, and magnet theme integration.
+Magnet coordinators will meet monthly to receive comprehensive training facilitated by the Magnet Department.
+This training will be focused on recruitment and marketing, magnet theme development, magnet theme integration, and community and family engagement.